 Want to do a first look or quiet moment before your ceremony?
 This boardwalk-style entry point to the spring makes a perfect tucked-away spot for that.
 It’s usually quieter and offers both shade and great photo light.

 You’ve just eloped in Kelly Park – now what?
 This location is great for adding some fun Florida adventures to your day.
 Here are some ways to turn your Kelly Park elopement into a full-on experience!
+Keep in mind that because of Kelly Park’s rural location there’s limited activities and accommodations.
+Plan ahead to ensure you have the best experience!

 Here’s a quick list of facts to know if you want to elope in Kelly Park Rock Springs.